spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

           'liblapack', root=self.prefix, shared=shared, recurse=True
       )

-i.e. a property that returns the correct list of libraries for the LAPACK interface.
+i.e., a property that returns the correct list of libraries for the LAPACK interface.

 We use the name ``lapack_libs`` rather than ``libs`` because ``netlib-lapack`` can also provide ``blas``, and when it does it is provided